What Happened to Stephen Stratford’s Study Room?

 Screenshot from the WayBack Machine of Stephen Stratford’s site on 14 March 2016.

 The locksmith site seems to have gone live in 2018, and the last useful snapshot of the original site comes from January 2017.
-If one clicks on this link to the Wayback Machine, you can still find the original home page.
+If one searches on the Wayback Machine, you can still find the original home page.
 So far, all of the other pages that I have clicked on have worked.
 I did notice that while photo captions survive in the index, the actual photos are not there.
 At least, not all of them.

 It’s nice to know that the information is still there, at least in some form, albeit slightly more difficult to find and access.
 I thought that perhaps most of this information would now be available on Wikipedia but, nope.